 1944: Jerzy Bielecki led Cyla Cybulska out of her barrack at Auschwitz and passed a sleepy guard to the woods and freedom.
 He was a Roman Catholic who had been imprisoned in 1940 as a member of the Polish Resistance.
 She was a young Jewess, who thanks to his courage was the only member of her family to survive the Holocaust.
 He was recognized by Yad Vasham as one of the Righteous Gentiles in 1985.
 (As reported by Dennis Hevesi)

-1944: On the date after the attempt to assassinate Hitler failed, Henning von Tresckow, one of the chief conspirators, staged a partisan attack on his headquarters near Bialystok in Poland, and blew himself up with a grenade.
+1944: On the day after the attempt to assassinate Hitler failed, Henning von Tresckow, one of the chief conspirators, staged a partisan attack on his headquarters near Bialystok in Poland, and blew himself up with a grenade.
 He was buried with military honors, but a month later, when the Gestapo discovered his involvement in the plot against Hitler, his body was exhumed and burned in a crematorium of the Sachsenhausen concentration camp.

 1944: Birthdate of Paul Wellstone, United States from Minnesota.
 He died in a plane crash in 2002.